5 Ways to Recognize Leadership Potential

 Characteristics of Potential Leaders

-Sometimes, an employee is obviously cut out for moving up, and sometimes they are very obviously not.
+Sometimes, an employee is obviously cut out for advancing their career with you, and sometimes they are very obviously not.
 Most employees, though, fit somewhere in the middle.
 It takes careful observation – and often some active mentoring – to recognize and nurture leadership potential.
 Keep an eye out for these five leadership potential characteristics:

 Care factor.
 Potential leaders care about the people and things in their life.
 This includes caring about their jobs, but company loyalty is only part of the equation.
 Any employee who shows that they care about the impact they have on the people around them likely has career potential.